-The Fur Elise sheet music, part 1, is the perfect classical music for students who've just mastered coordination of right hand melody against left hand broken chords.
-Beethoven's famous music (part 1) is also well-recognized and loved, sometimes even by kids who don't know any other classical music!
+Fur Elise sheet music, part 1, is the perfect classical music for students who've just mastered coordination of right hand melody against left hand broken chords.
+The Beethoven Fur Elise sheet music (part 1) is also well-recognized and loved, sometimes even by kids who don't know any other classical music!

 Of course, the student needs to be capable of reaching an octave, and they need to understand -- or be very familiar with -- basic chord structure.
 They also need to be able to read notes from below the bass staff to the top of the treble staff.
 But if they are comfortable with these things, then there are some features about Fur Elise -- the original version! -- that make it easy to play.
 (Remember, I'm talking about Part I only.
 What comes after Part I is way too hard for beginners.)